Nomination Form - Self-Advocate Leadership of the Year Award Logo

 • Participation in public advocacy campaigns or projects with local organizations

-• Applying learnings from attended workshops or courses to their own lives and the lives of other self-advocates
+• Applying learnings from workshops or courses to their own lives and the lives of other self-advocates

 Please provide as many details as possible in your answers.
+This helps the Award Judging Panel make the bast decision with the information available.

 • Browse Files